 By: Adelia Davis

 Childhood is all about exploration and discovery.
 These two major components of early development come in small, simple ways, like a baby touching their toes for the first time, as well as monumental moments, like a child taking their first steps.
-Caregivers and children cherish these little victories, because they pinpoint growth.
+Caregivers and children cherish these little victories because they pinpoint growth.
 Opportunities to explore don’t have to be expensive, even as a child grows older.
-Every time a story is shared with a child, they are given an opportunity to explore and discover their own imagination, creativity, and understanding.
+Every time a story is shared with a child, the child is given an opportunity to explore and discover their own imagination, creativity and understanding.

 Now, I work with children to develop their love for exploration of the world and themselves through books.
-I use stories to help them connect ideas, practice expressing themselves, and build self-confidence.
-In the time that I spend teaching and learning with the primary school children I serve, I make sure they have time to practice reading and creatively respond to the text.
+I use stories to help them connect ideas, practise expressing themselves, and build self-confidence.
+In the time that I spend teaching and learning with the primary school children I serve, I make sure they have time to practise reading and respond creatively to the text.

 There are many ways to do this, both simple and elaborate.
 One of the more elaborate ways I’ve engaged them with the text is by reading them a story (“The Day Gogo Went to Vote” by Elinor Batezat Sisulu) and asking them to decide, based on the story, what each character is grateful for.
 This gave me the opportunity to guide them in defining “gratitude,” and I built on their new knowledge of the word by asking them to write what they each are grateful for to hang on our “gratitude tree.”

 There are easier ways to engage children in text too, like asking them to retell a story pretending they are the main character or give an alternative ending for the story.
 This gives the child an opportunity to be creative and think critically.
 Activities like this also allow caregivers to monitor the child’s comprehension and assist in language development.
 Self-confidence is built as children become more and more reassured in their ability problem-solve (for example, sounding out words) and are shown that their ideas are valued.